Melatonin for Kids

 It’s amazing how many mamas come to me asking how they can get their 2 month old or 12 month old to sleep a solid 12 hours every night.
 This is not an appropriate expectation.
 While some children sleep this much on their own, others do not.
 It’s actually safe and healthy for your young children to wake through the night – it helps protect them from SIDS and it helps to keep your milk supply hearty if you are breastfeeding.
 My dad gave me some really good advice when I first had my daughter – don’t expect to sleep for the first two years.
 It freaked me out at first but it’s been great advice.
 My kids don’t sleep well.
 They wake every few hours for the first two years – no matter what “sleep solution” I use.
 It seems to be luck of the draw whether you have a sleeper or a waker – both are healthy kids – just different.

 I’m not against modern medicine, it’s life saving.
 But let’s try all the natural solutions that we can FIRST and have the right expectations.

 Apply along your spine, bottoms of your feet, back of neck, and/or wrist before going to bed.

 Note: Not all essential oils are created equally.
 “100% pure” does not mean you are getting a pure or safe essential oil.
 The FDA does not do a great job regulating the industry so we must be responsible consumers and research the companies we are buying our essential oils from.
 I did a lot of research and landed on doTERRA.
-They have the highest safety and purity standard on the market called Certified Pure Therapeutic Grade essential oils.
+They have the highest safety and purity standard on the market called Certified Pure Tested Grade essential oils.
 They are the only brand I endorse.

 - Liquid Sleep: Mix in a 5 mL roller bottle: Fractionated coconut oil, 15 drops Lavender, 10 drops Vetiver, 5 drops Frankincense, 5 drops Wild Orange, 8 drops Roman Chamomile